mariebrandenburg/mariebrandenburg.github.io/_projects/intersection-buddies.md

 ### Supplementary Material ###

 Our [MathRepo page](https://mathrepo.mis.mpg.de/intersection-bodies/) contains lots of additional supplementary material:
-- An implementation of an algorithm in `SageMath` to compute interseciton bodies of polytopes
+- We implemented an algorithm in `SageMath` to compute interseciton bodies of polytopes of any dimension.
+We also implemented this algorimth in `OSCAR` for polytopes of dimension at most 3
-- A step by step explanation of the algorithm with the example of the cube
+- We provide a step by step explanation of the algorithm with the example of the cube
-- A gallery of 3d models that show how different intersection bodies can look like when translating the original polytope
+- We created gallery of 3d models that show how different intersection bodies can look like when translating the original polytope

 Here are two of the 3d models that you can find in the gallery.
-The left one shown the intersection body of the centrally symmetric cube $$[-1,-1]^3$$, and the right one shows the intersection body of its translation $$[0,2]^3$$.
+The first one shows the intersection body of the centrally symmetric cube $$[-1,-1]^3$$, and the second one shows the intersection body of its translation $$[0,2]^3$$.
 [Click here so see them all!](https://mathrepo.mis.mpg.de/intersection-bodies/case-study.html)

 <div class="row">
     <div class="col-sm mt mt-md">